lloda/ra-ra/README.md

 ```

 * Shape agreement rules and rank extension (broadcasting) for rank-0 operations
-  of any arity and operands of any rank, any of which can a reference (so you
+  of any arity and operands of any rank, any of which can be a reference (so you
   can write on them).
-These rules are based on the array language, J.
+These rules are based on those of the array language, J.

 ```
 ra::Owned<float, 2> A({2, 3}, { 1, 2, 3, 1, 2, 3 });